-- When a palm tree becomes a fire hazard or a visual hazard in your yard, it’s time to start cutting it.
+- If the palm tree becomes a fire or visual hazard in your yard, it’s time for a trim.

 How to Prune a Palm Tree and When to Do It

-Remove any fronds that are drooping, dead, or unhealthy as well as fronds that are dry, wilted, or infected.
+- Remove fronds that are drooping, dead, or unhealthy, as well as those that are dry, wilted, or showing signs of disease.

 - Avoid pruning the green, healthy fronds, as they are vital for the tree’s nutrition and overall health.
 There’s no biological reason for removing green fronds that grow horizontally or point upward.